 Instant Pot Viva

-Different retailers offer color combinations of the Viva’s exterior.
-You can get it in eggplant purple or cinnamon red.
-The Viva also offers the stainless steel body in several colors.
-These appear to be getting phased out, so stock will be limited.
+Past retailers have offered a vibrantly colored exterior.
+The Viva has also offered the stainless steel body in several colors.
+These colorful editions appear to be getting phased out, so stock will be limited.

 Instant Pot Lux